On the Linear AFL: The Non-Basic Case: Introduction

 There are currently two families of such conjectures.
 The first comes from the Gan--Gross--Prasad setting of a diagonal embedding of unitary groups $U(V)\to U(V)\times U(V\oplus 1)$.
 The original conjecture in this context \cite{Z} has been proved in work of W. Zhang \cite{Z19}, of W. Zhang and the second author \cite{M_loc_const, MZ} and of Z. Zhang \cite{ZZ}.
 Several variants have been formulated by Rapoport--Smithling--Zhang \cite{RSZ1, RSZ2, RSZ3}, Y. Liu \cite{Liu}, W. Zhang \cite{Z_Bessel}, and Z. Zhang \cite{ZZ}.
 In all these cases, the global situation is such that intersection takes place in the basic locus.
 Correspondingly, all the cited works are concerned with basic RZ spaces.

 The second family arises from the unitary variant of the Guo--Jacquet restriction problem \cite{Guo}.
 That is, the special cycles in question come from an embedding $U_E(V)\to U_F(V)$, where $V$ is a hermitian space for some field extension $F/F_0$ with an additional action of a quadratic extension $E/F$.
-At inert places of $F/F_0$, this leads to an AFL for basic unitary RZ spaces that is the content of the forthcoming work of Xiao--Zhang \cite{XZ}.
+At inert places of $F/F_0$, this leads to an AFL for basic unitary RZ spaces that is the content of the forthcoming work of Leslie--Xiao--Zhang \cite{LXZ}.
 At a split place $v$ however, it leads to intersection problems on RZ spaces for all isogeny classes of dimension $1$ and height $2n$ strict $p$-divisible $O_{F_v}$-modules with $O_{E_v}$-action.
 These are the non-basic linear AFLs from the title of the paper.
+We mention that the phenomenon of non-basic intersection at split places also occurs for unitary groups over central simple algebras and refer to \cite{HM} and \cite{Li_Mih} for intersection number identities in such situations.

 We now describe our results in some detail.
 They also pertain to the function field setting.
 We do not exclude the prime $2$.

 Let $E/F$ be an unramified quadratic extension of a non-archimedean local field $F$ with uniformizer $π\in F$.
 Denote by $\breve F$ the completion of a maximal unramified extension of $F$ and fix an embedding $E\to \breve F$.
 Let $\mbX$ be a $1$-dimensional, height $2n$, not necessarily formal, strict $π$-divisible $O_F$-module over the residue field $\mbF$ of $\breve F$ (cf. Def. \ref{def:strict_O_F_module}).
 Additionally, consider a pair of embeddings